Limitations of deducing measures of limsup sets from measures of finite intersections

-Once more, we see that the sets in the block $k+1$ are built from dyadic intervals of length $2^{-(k+1)m}$.
+Once more, we see that the sets in the $(k+1)$th block are built from dyadic intervals of length $2^{-(k+1)m}$.
 The subscript indices in (\ref{preimage of AB construction}) are rather cumbersome, so it will be convenient to write them more succinctly.
 To this end, we will define the function $f: \mathbb{N} \rightarrow \mathbb{N}$ that maps the indices of $A$ and $B$ on the left-hand side of \eqref{preimage of AB construction}, respectively, to the indices of $A$ and $B$ on the right-hand side of \eqref{preimage of AB construction}.
 In essence, to form the $(k+1)$th block of the sequence of $A_i$ we intersect the $E_j^{k+1}$ with the sets in the $k$th block.
 The function $f$ takes indices in the $(k+1)$th block and maps them to the set in block $k$ that is being intersected with $E_j^k$ to form it.
 We let $g: \mathbb{N} \rightarrow \mathbb{N}$ map the indices of $A$ and $B$ from the left-hand side of \eqref{preimage of AB construction}, respectively, to the indices of $E^{k+1}$ and $F^{k+1}$ on the right-hand side of \eqref{preimage of AB construction}.
 Thus, we have